ryandhasgit/Comedy/Headlines/Moved.md

 the burger king sentences you to death

 i’m a mathematician and i can’t stand when people don’t simplify their calendar dates

+please pay us $100 to deprive you of all sensation

+fashion is not cyclical says flat earther #news